 - There is no mounting mesh involved, and thus the tile can be pressed directly into thinset mortar for maximum life outdoors and in wet locations.
 Mesh requires an adhesive be used to attach it to the tile, and that is a point of vulnerability, and Achilles heal that moisture could penetrate and delaminate over time.

-Expensive Mounting Tape Is Actually Cheap
+“Expensive” Mounting Tape Is Actually Cheap

-Do you really want to risk having their installer accidentally getting irregular widths between sheets?
 If you use opaque mosaic mounting paper, then the problem will not be discovered until the mortar has hardened and permanently set.

 Leave a Reply